Measuring the metrics that matter

 We combine key industry-standard metrics into a single score that quantifies a link's ability to influence rankingsFind out more

-Many towns and cities in Great Britain and across the globe are pricing out their locals from affording a home.
-For Priced Out Property, we explored where in the world (and closer to home) the affordability gap has grown the largest in recent years.
+Many towns and cities in Great Britain – as well as across the globe – are pricing out locals from getting a foot on the property ladder.
+Working with Online Mortgage Advisor, we explored where in the world (and closer to home) the affordability gap has grown the most in recent years.

 1. Achieve top-tier, authoritative, editorially valid links that increase site authority.

-Priced Out Property is broken down into two sections: one that focuses on Great Britain and one on a global scale.
-At the start of the user's journey, they're able to choose which study they'd like to explore first.
+Both the 2021 and 2022 versions of Priced Out Property follow the same structure and are each broken down into two sections: one that focuses on Great Britain and one that analyses the market on a global scale.
+We designed the campaign's UX to allow the user to select which study they'd like to explore first at the start of their journey.

-While wages have stagnated in Great Britain in recent years, property prices have continued to increase to record levels.
-This affordability gap has made it harder than ever for Brits to get a foot on the property ladder.
+While wages have stagnated in Great Britain during recent years, property prices have continued to grow to record levels.
+This widening affordability gap is making it harder and harder for Brits to enter the property market and own their first home.
+Our GB analysis breaks down the issue on a local level, letting us explore where in the country this problem is the most prevalent.

 Share this campaign